saramos/saramos.github.io/index.md

 My experience abroad was extremely valuable to me.
 I didn't just improve as an engineer;
 I learned a lot about how to handle cultural differences and how to navigate an unfamiliar country.
-I'll miss the food, the colors, and the people.
+I'll miss the food, the colors, and the people, and am looking forward to the next time I travel back.

 <sub><sup>August 2017</sup></sub>